What do you say when you’re not sure how to talk to a new person at a networking event (or holiday party)?

 It’s OK if you don’t have anything like that.
 You don’t need a beautiful cause.

-You’ve just gotta find the formula that works for you and lights you up so that you can wake up every day energized to do something that matters to you.
+You just have to find the formula that works for you and gets you up every day energized to do something that matters to you.

-• Not wanting to solve and review yet another multiple-guess question is fine.
+- Not wanting to solve and review yet another multiple-guess question

-• Never again wanting to be distracted away from holidays with your family and friends is fine.
+- Never again wanting to be distracted away from holidays and time with your family and friends

-• Even vague platitudes like “I want to help people” are fine.
+- Even vague platitudes like “I just want to help people”

 The secret to productivity is to find a way to feel good, to enjoy what you’re doing.